-The valuation of the best estimate of liabilities has been performed using the volatility adjustment provided by EIOPA for EURO currency and equal to 7 bps at year end 2019.
+The valuation of the best estimate of liabilities has been performed using the volatility adjustment provided by EIOPA for EURO currency.

-A change to zero of the volatility adjustments would correspond to an increase of € 41.839 thousand in the Life Technical Provisions of Athora Belgium.
+A change to zero of the volatility adjustments would correspond to an increase of € 17.912 thousand in the Life Technical Provisions of Athora Belgium.